elierotenberg/nexus-flux/README.md

 This implements the orthodox Flux for in-app data propagation.

-You can check the adapter from [https://github.com/elierotenberg/nexus-flux/tree/master/src/LocalAdapter.js](its source), which is trivial.
+You can check the adapter from [its source](https://github.com/elierotenberg/nexus-flux/tree/master/src/LocalAdapter.js), which is trivial.

 ```js
 const buffer = {};